c1nderscript/C1nder-s-Reading-Buddy/README.md

 source .venv/bin/activate
 ```

 Ensure `pandoc` is accessible in your `PATH` for converting DOCX and text files.
-Markdown files are handled directly via FPDF, so no LaTeX engine is required.
+Markdown files are handled directly via FPDF, which now embeds the DejaVuSans TrueType font so that Unicode characters render correctly (no LaTeX engine required).
 Optionally set the environment variable `KB_DIR` to point to your knowledge base.
 The default is `/home/cinder/Documents/K_Knowledge_Base`.

 ## Usage